 Using high-quality butter and sea salt is also key to getting the flavor just right.
 Serve the sauce warm under the steak to accent the flavors.
 DO mix the classic New York Steak Sauce on the plate that the steak has rested upon.
 The small number of juices from the steak mix at the last moment completes the flavor profile.
 Look for Kerrygold unsalted, Straus Organic unsalted, Plugra European Style unsalted.

 Use the highest quality beef you can find.
 The success of this dish comes down to one thing: Quality!
 So whether it is Japanese A5 Wagyu, Premium Grass-Fed American Ribeye, or Creekstone Bone-In Black Angus, choose the best you can find.

 - measuring cups and spoons

-- Storage container with tight fitting lid
+- storage container with a tight-fitting lid

 - 1 tbsp oil avocado or canola

 - 1 cup tomato ketchup If you don't make your own ketchup, Heinz Organic is a good choice.

 - 2 tbsp horseradish, grated and packed (You can use prepared horseradish if you wish)